tesselo/pixels/docs/index.md

 parallel on the backend.
 This is still experimental and should be used with caution.
 Specifying `pool_size` to `1` is the safest option.

+The `overwrite` parameter is a boolean, determining if the images already downloaded are overwriten.
+It defaults to False.

 ### Logging level